How to Work Out What Matters

 Start with a List

-If you feel overwhelmed, try asking yourself questions like:
+If you feel overwhelmed, ask yourself:

-What principles do I want to stand for?
+• What principles do I want to stand for?

-What contribution do I want to make?
+• What contribution do I want to make?

-When have I felt most proud of myself?
+• When have I felt most proud of myself?

-What hobbies or leisure activities cause me to lose track of time?
+• What activities make me lose track of time?

 Rank Your Values

-Take Time for Check-Ins
+Take Time for Regular Check-Ins

 Previous